UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 **b) Configuring environment**

 The bots can be easily run directly from your local development environment.
 To start a bot the first step is to configure the bot's settings.
-Liquidations bots require 4 main configurations settings which are configured using environment variables.
+Liquidation bots require 4 main configurations settings which are configured using environment variables.
 To set this up create a `.env` file in the `/core` directory of the repo it:

 ```bash
 POLLING_DELAY=30000